About 3 Rivers

 - support of the community.

 3 Rivers offers membership to anyone within our serving area without regard to race, religion, gender or political beliefs.
 Today your membership is automatic and FREE!
 When 3 Rivers was formed in 1953, a membership to join 3 Rivers Telephone Cooperative cost almost a week's salary.
 Those original members made an actual, significant investment in the co-op.
 Although 3 Rivers no longer requires an investment for membership, we're still working for you and treating you as an investor.
 So when 3 Rivers makes a profit the money is returned to our members through capital credits.
 Your membership in the 3 Rivers Cooperative provides you with solutions to your basic communication needs, and makes you a partner in the companies continued success.
-Feels kind of good to know you're that important, huh?

 About Capital Credits